fakedestinyck/rcos-status-updates/spring_2019/week_01.md

 ## Last Week's Accomplishments

-> In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
+- This past week, I was able to fix a small problem on the footer of yacs.
+It was a wording issue.
+Pull requests [here](https://github.com/YACS-RCOS/yacs/pull/404).
+Although it was not a big issue, I think it's a good start for this semester.
-> learned how to send requests in JavaScript to the backend API.

 ## This Week's Plan

-> In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
+- After my accomplishments from last week, I plan to work on [this issue](https://github.com/YACS-RCOS/yacs/issues/377), which fix the problem that when a user clicks on a course, if all sections are closed or conflicted with current schedule, it's just not selected without notify the user.
+This behavior is confusing and needs to be altered.
-> I also plan on attending the git workshop this week.

 ## Anything Blocking?

-> In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+- Good for now.

 ## Notes

-> This is an optional section for any sort of information that does not fall under any of the other categories.
+- The issue I am currently working is the milestone, so I should probably fix it in a week.